-We will hold our first weekly workshop of the semester, practicing this form of statement analysis.
+We will do our first in-class workshop, practicing this form of statement analysis.
 Please do look over the problem set, so you can start practicing before then.

-Ideally, you should come to the workshop prepared to ask either your workshop partners, Sophie, Valerie, Zack, Muna, Ralph, or me for help.
+Ideally, you should come to the workshop prepared to ask either your classmates, Sara, Narcis, or myself for help.